“Menopausal symptoms

 In Physical Activity the WHO elaborate on:

-“Regular physical activity is proven to help prevent and manage noncommunicable diseases (NCDs) such as heart disease, stroke, diabetes and several cancers.
-It also helps prevent hypertension, maintain healthy body weight and can improve mental health, quality of life and well-being”.3
+“Regular physical activity is proven to help prevent and manage noncommunicable diseases (NCDs) such as heart disease, hypertension, stroke, diabetes and several cancers.
+It also helps to maintain a healthy body weight and can improve mental health, quality of life and well-being”.3

 Menopausal Symptoms